 What is online blackjack?

 Arguably one of the most famous card games you can play, blackjack (known as 21 to many people) is also one of the first games many card players learn.
 A simple game and the basics of the game can be mastered in just a few minutes if you don’t know how to play it.
+Every casino online is offering blackjack.
+Good casinos for UK players are Casilando or Casumo.

 This guide has been designed to give players a helping hand in that department, so read if you want to learn a little bit more about this magical game, where it comes from and how it is played.
 Roulette is also a very popular casino game.